-The purpose of the Oxley Highway to Kempsey Pacific Highway upgrade is to improve safety and increase traffic efficiency, by delivering a total of 37 kilometres of four-lane divided road with a speed of 110 kilometres/hour.
+The purpose of the Warrell Creek to Nambucca Heads Pacific Highway upgrade is to improve safety and increase traffic efficiency by delivering a total of 20 kilometres of fourlane divided road with a signposted speed limit of 110 kilometres/hour.

 Lowering speed limits to reduce traffic noise is generally not effective or preferred.
-Lowering traffic speed from 100 kilometres/hour to 80 kilometres/hour reduces traffic noise by about 1.5 decibels, if the traffic volume remains the same.
-Most people can't detect a change of one or two decibels in the noise level.
-Substantial speed reductions would be necessary to achieve substantial noise reductions.
+Lowering traffic speed from 100 kilometres/hour to 80 kilometres/hour reduces traffic noise by about 1.5 decibels if the traffic volume stays the same.
+Most people cannot detect a change of one or two decibels so substantial speed reductions would be necessary to achieve a noticeable noise reduction.

-On high-speed roads such as motorways, halving the average speed leads to a reduction of about 5-6 decibels in the road traffic noise level.
-Such a drastic reduction would negate part of the original purpose and objectives of the upgraded highway.
+On high-speed roads such as motorways, halving the average speed leads to a reduction of about five to six decibels in the road traffic noise level.
+Such a drastic reduction would negate a major part of the original purpose and objective of the upgraded highway.